 “When—not if—the COVID-19 virus enters detention facilities, the virus will spread ‘like wildfire’ due to close quarters, unsanitary conditions, a population that is more vulnerable to COVID-19, and the large number of people that cycle through the criminal justice system,” the groups wrote to Governor John Bel Edwards on March 16, quoting a statement from Michele Deitch, a professor at the University of Texas and co-chair of the American Bar Association’s Subcommittee on Correctional Oversight.

-In New Orleans in particular, home to the majority of the state’s diagnosed coronavirus infections, advocates say they have ample reason to be concerned about conditions in the Orleans Parish jail complex where cases of the virus have been detected among inmates and staff.
-The Orleans Parish Sheriff’s Office, which runs the jail system, has been subject to a federal settlement agreement (or consent decree) since 2013, after inmates alleged in a class action suit that jail conditions violated their civil rights.
+In New Orleans in particular, home to the majority of the state’s diagnosed coronavirus infections, advocates say they have ample reason to be concerned about conditions in the Orleans Parish jail complex where cases of the virus have been detected among imprisoned people and staff.
+The Orleans Parish Sheriff’s Office, which runs the jail system, has been subject to a federal settlement agreement (or consent decree) since 2013, after imprisoned people alleged in a class action suit that jail conditions violated their civil rights.
 In approving that settlement, U.S. District Judge Lance Africk found “stark, sometimes shocking, deficiencies” in the jail health care system and “unsanitary conditions” in cells.

 While even critics, as well as court-appointed monitors tracking jail conditions under the consent decree, have said conditions have improved since 2013, prisoner advocates have still expressed concerns about conditions in the facility.